Florence Li Tim-Oi: Biography

 In January 1944, Li travelled through Japanese-occupied territory to the small town of Hsinxing, as yet unoccupied by the Japanese, to meet with Hall; from there they proceeded to Shaoqing where he regularised her administration of the sacraments by ordaining her as a priest on 25 January 1944.
 William Temple confided to others his conflicting views but he felt compelled to take a public stand against it.
 It was to be 30 years before any Anglican church regularised the ordination of women; to avoid further controversy she resigned her licence (though not her priest's orders) after the end of the war.

+In 1948 she was among a group of Chinese clergy sent to visit the USA.
+She was asked not to preach during the visit.
+On her return to China she worked in a maternity home and childcare in Hepu.
+In 1951 she went to study at the private theological Yenching University in Beijing and then returned to Union Theological College in Canton to teach English and theology from 1953 until 1957.
+During this time, social changes from the rise of the People's Republic of China meant she was subjected to much public criticism and ridicule for adhering to a foreign religion.

 The Communist government in China closed all churches from 1958 to 1974, during which time Li was compelled to work on a farm and then in a factory.
 She was forced to undergo political re-education because she was designated as a counter-revolutionary.
 Li Tim-Oi went to the mountains to pray during that era because she was scared to be seen with her fellow Christian friends.
 She said that she nearly committed suicide during those long years of persecution.
 The Red Guards even forced her to cut up her own church vestments with scissors.
+In 1974 she was allowed to retire from factory work.

 When Hong Kong ordained two further women priests (Joyce M. Bennett and Jane Hwang Hsien Yuen) in 1971, she was officially recognised as a priest in the diocese.

-She was appointed an honorary (nonstipendiary) assistant priest in Toronto in 1983, where she spent the remainder of her life.
+However, Li was not in communication with the church in Hong Kong so was not aware of this for several years.
+When public religious worship was permitted from 1979 she was one of those to develop and lead the church services.